Cost of Living Comparison Between Germany and India Cost of Living Comparison Between Germany and India

 How do rents compare between Germany and India?

-Rent in Germany beats India across the board, especially in major cities.
+Rent in Germany is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In India, $1,000 covers most cities easily.
-In Germany, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in Germany it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Germany and India?
+How do I choose between living in Germany and in India?

 Germany vs other spots: cost of living compared